Mais Oui! 15 Popular French Phrases for Fresh Learning

 4. C’est mimi !

-You will probably hear this a lot, especially from teenagers, so don’t say that we didn’t warn you!
+You will probably hear this a fair amount, especially from teenagers.
 It means “It’s cute,” and is an abbreviation for c’est mignon.
-It goes well for anything: a dress, a pet, a baby.
-You will recognize it because girls tend to say it with the same tone as “Aww, so cute!” in English.
+It goes well with anything: a dress, a pet or a baby.
+You’ll recognize it because girls tend to say it with the same tone as “Aww, so cute!” in English.

 5. Ta gueule !

-This expression is extremely offensive, so I would advise you to avoid using it unless someone makes you angry and you want to actually express that thoroughly.
-It means “shut up!” but the French language has many other expressions that you can use instead (like “tais-toi!”) that don’t sound as harsh.
+This expression is extremely offensive, so I advise that you avoid it unless someone makes you angry and you want to be crystal clear about how you really feel.
+It means “shut up!” but the French language has many other expressions that you can use instead (like tais-toi ! ) that don’t sound as harsh.

-If you wish to look for more synonyms for this expression or others, or if you are not sure of what an expression means, I would recommend that you take a look at Larousse, one of the great references in the French language, or L’internaute, a handy website where you will find definitions as well as similar expressions.
+If you wish to look for more synonyms of this expression or you’re not sure what an expression means, I recommend that you take a look at Larousse, one of the great references in the French language, or L’internaute, a handy website where you can find definitions as well as similar expressions.

 6. Un flic

-This term is employed by slang users to refer to a police officer.
-Note that flic is a colloquial term that is equal to “cop” in English.
+This is French slang for a police officer.
+Note that flic is a colloquial term equivalent to the English “cop.”

-According to Pourquois.com, there are different theories as to why people call police officers this word.
-The information in this link is entirely in French, so test your skills and try to understand it!
+There are different theories as to why people call police officers this word.
+(Be warned: the information in the link is entirely in French, so test your skills and try to understand it!)

-For those whose reading skills are not at that level yet, one theory is that flic is from a word of German origin, flick, which refers to young people who cause trouble.
-Another is that it is from a word of Latin origin, fligere—that means “to hit”—and refers to times in which police officers were allowed to hit people.
+For those whose reading skills aren’t at that level yet, one theory is that flic is from a word of German origin, flick, which refers to young people who cause trouble.
+Another is that it’s from a word of Latin origin, fligere—which means “to hit”—and refers to times in which police officers were allowed to hit people.

-This term is used mainly by youths who live in the suburbs of the major cities, possibly because there have been many cases of officers responding to violence with more violence.
+This term is used mainly by youths who live in the suburbs of the major cities—possibly because, in those areas, there have been many cases of officers responding to violence with more violence.

 7. C’est quoi ce bordel ?